Most people believe that all methods of Make Money Online take a couple months or weeks of hard work.

 This is not true.

-While I won’t deny that time certainly helps in making more money, there are still very real ways you can make money online starting right now.
+While I won’t deny that time certainly helps in making more, there are still very real ways you can make money online starting right now.

 And here’s the amazing thing: